Bures geodesics and quantum metrology: Introduction.

 Our analysis relies on an application to the manifold of quantum states $\states$ of the concept of Riemannian submersions in Riemannian geometry~\cite{Gallot_book}.
 On the way, previous results in the literature~\cite{Barnum_thesis,Ericson05} on the explicit form of the Bures geodesics for arbitrary Hilbert space dimensions $n$ are revisited.
 We show that these results are incomplete as they miss the geodesic curves joining two quantum states along paths which are not the shortest ones.
 We derive the explicit forms of {all} geodesics joining two invertible states $\rho$ and $\sigma$ at arbitrary dimensions $n$ and study the intersections of these geodesics with the boundary $\partial \states$.
+Moreover, we argue that the approach based on Riemannian geometry provides useful tools in quantum metrology.

 The rest of the paper is organized as follows.
 A summary of our main results is presented in Sec.~\ref{main-results} after a brief introduction to quantum parameter estimation.
 The mathematical background on Riemannian geometry and submersions is given in Sec.~\ref{sec-preliminaries}.
 In Sec.~\ref{sec_study_of_Bures_geodesics}, the explicit form of the Bures geodesics is derived and we study their intersections with the boundary $\partial \states$.
 In Sec.~\ref{sec-geodesics_physcial_evol}, we show that the geodesics correspond to physical evolutions of the system coupled to an ancilla.
 The optimality of geodesics in quantum metrology is investigated in Sec.~\ref{sec-Q_metrology}.
 Finally, our main conclusions and perspectives are drawn in Sec.~\ref{sec-Conclusion}.
 Two appendices contain some technical properties and proofs.